hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 - QMK firmware <https://qmk.fm/>

 You need your own firmware for your own design.
-P2PPCB Composer F360 helps you, but you need to be well informed about QMK.
+PC0 helps you, but you need to be well informed about QMK.

-The official codebase lacks RP2040 (Raspberry Pi Pico's MPU) support yet, so you need to use a fork like this: <https://github.com/sekigon-gonnoc/qmk_firmware/tree/rp2040>.
+The official codebase lacks RP2040 (Raspberry Pi Pico's MPU) support now, so you need to use a fork like this: <https://github.com/sekigon-gonnoc/qmk_firmware/tree/rp2040>.

 ## Requirements: Building your own design

 - A 3D printing service of HP Multi Jet Fusion (MJF) <https://www.hp.com/us-en/printers/3d-printers/products/multi-jet-technology.html>

-Ledo 6060 also does a good job.
+Somos® Ledo 6060 also does a good job.

 There are a lot of 3D printing services of MJF in the world.
 Shapeways (North America and Europe), DMM.make (Japan), WENEXT (China) etc.
 Pick a good one for you.

 - P2PPCB parts from DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>

-P2PPCB Composer F360 is free, but the parts aren't :-)
+PC0 is free, but the parts aren't :-)

 - Switches, caps, stabilizers

 If you need custom printed caps for your own design, ask DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>.
 I can make custom printed PBT keycaps.
-The total charge is from around $30.
+The total charge is from around $30 when COVID-19 went away (nowadays the shipping charge is quite expensive).

 ## Installation